cisagov/prescup-challenges/pc4/team/round3-a-round-orange/solution/README.md

 ### Scanning the network

-1. The first step will be to scan the network to figure out what approach we will take on this challenge.
+1. The first step will be to scan the network to decide what approach we will take on this challenge.
 To do this, we figure out our IP address.
 Run the following command:
 ```
 ip a
 ```